jess-disguise/notes/reactJS.md

     }

     componentDidMount() {
+        /*
-        /* The portal element is inserted in the DOM tree after the Modal's children are mounted, meaning that children will be mounted on a detached DOM node.
-If a child component requires to be attached to the DOM tree immediately when mounted, for example to measure a DOM node, or uses 'autoFocus' in a descendant, add state to Modal and only render the children when Modal is inserted in the DOM tree. */ modalRoot.appendChild(this.el);
+        The portal element is inserted in the DOM tree after the Modal's children are mounted, meaning that children will be mounted on a detached DOM node.

+        If a child component requires to be attached to the DOM tree immediately when mounted (e.g., to measure a DOM node) or uses 'autoFocus' in a descendant,

+        add state to Modal and only render the children when Modal is inserted in the DOM tree.
+        */
+        modalRoot.appendChild(this.el);
     }